anonnico/anonnico/README.md

 - 👀 I’m interested in Tech
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me via carrier pigeon
-- 😄 Pronouns: fuck/you
 - ⚡ Fun fact: Student

 <!---